therealOri/RaidX/README.md

 It has a kick command and a ban command aswell as basic antispam.

-I Will continue to work to add more in the future!
+I will continue to work to add more in the future!

 You all are welcome to help me make this bot better.